10 Incredible Nova Scotia Towns That Need to be on Your Radar

 Megan in a pier in Blue Rocks Nova Scotia

-Zooming in on Blue Rocks, it’s one of the most interesting things to see in Nova Scotia.
-This fishing village remains quite untouched by modernization, and its natural beauty will surely take your breath away.
 Aside from the beautiful scenery, Blue Rocks is also known for its kayaking spots.
-It’s highly recommended to kayak before sunset so you can enjoy the sun as it sinks on the horizon.
+It’s highly recommended to kayak before sunset so you can enjoy the sun as it sets on the horizon.

 Lunenburg